-Textured ceiling coating (often known by the trade name Artex) samples are one of the most common asbestos containing materials that our analysts see in the laboratory for asbestos testing.
-Artex ceilings are present in millions of homes across the vintUK and can appear in the traditional stippled effect or as various swirling patterns.
+Textured ceiling coating (often known by the trade name Artex) samples are one of the most common asbestos containing materials that our analysts see in our laboratory for asbestos testing.
+Artex ceilings are present in millions of homes across the UK and can appear in the traditional stippled effect or as various swirling patterns.

 The asbestos content of an Artex ceiling is very low, commonly less than 1%.
-Due to the nature of the material, the asbestos fibre cannot easily become airborne without some significant disturbance from activities such as scraping, sanding or to a lesser extent drilling.
+Due to the nature of the material, the asbestos fibre cannot easily become airborne without some significant disturbance from activities such as scraping, sanding or to a lesser extent, drilling.

 The most common recommendations we give to clients with asbestos Artex ceilings are as follows:

-• If you can, leave the asbestos Artex ceiling where it is and don’t disturb it.
+• If you can, leave the asbestos Artex ceiling where it is and don’t disturb it

-• Ensure the asbestos Artex is well painted (this helps to seal any the asbestos fibre in place) and prolong the life of the ceiling coating.
+• Ensure the asbestos Artex is well painted (this helps to seal any the asbestos fibre in place) and prolong the life of the ceiling coating

-• If you need to remove the asbestos Artex ceiling, we always recommend using an appropriately qualified asbestos removal contractor.
+• If you need to remove the asbestos Artex ceiling, we always recommend using an appropriately qualified asbestos removal contractor

 • If you need to drill holes in the material, again we would always recommend employing a qualified asbestos contractor.
 If you still want to do it yourself you can follow our instructions or look on the asbestos task essentials section of the HSE website